Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/Bevarage Operation Analysis Dashboard/readme.md

 # Beverage Company Outlet Operations Analysis Dashboard

-This project presents a data analysis dashboard for a beverage company, focusing on the operational performance of its sales outlets.
-The dashboard provides a comprehensive overview of sales trends and outlet performance using key metrics and visualizations, allowing stakeholders to quickly identify areas of improvement and monitor operational health.
+<p align="justify">This project presents a data analysis dashboard for a beverage company, focusing on the operational performance of its sales outlets.
+The dashboard provides a comprehensive overview of sales trends and outlet performance using key metrics and visualizations, allowing stakeholders to quickly identify areas of improvement and monitor operational health.</p>

 ### **![Image1](images/1.png)**
 ## Dashboard Features